Antonie Mielke: Later life and career

-In October 1892 Mielke performed at the Bavarian State Opera in Munich and was briefly under consideration as a replacement for Therese Vogl who had just retired from that theatre.
+In October 1892 Mielke performed at the Bavarian State Opera in Munich and was briefly under consideration as a replacement for Therese Vogl, who had just retired from that theatre.
 Following this she successfully obtained a position as the prima donna at the Breslau Opera House where she sang from 1892-1895.
 She left there to join the roster of principal singers at the Stadttheater Danzig where she was in residence for the 1895-1896 season.
-From 1896-1898 she was a leading soprano at the Stadttheater Elberfeld.
-After this she was once at the Cologne Opera House in 1899-1900, and in March 1900 she performed the part of Selika in L'Africaine at the Strasbourg Opera House.
+From 1896 to 1898 she was a leading soprano at the Stadttheater Elberfeld.
+After this she was at the Cologne Opera House again, in 1899-1900, and in March 1900 she performed the role of Selika in L'Africaine at the Strasbourg Opera House.

 Mielke retired from performance after being traumatized by an accident on stage in 1902.
 She was portraying Elsa in Lohengrin and was being carried by four men on top of their shields.
 One of the men tripped, and she fell to the stage floor.
 According to The New York Times the trauma of the incident made Mielke "a nervous wreck" and she never performed again.
 In retirement she worked as a voice teacher in Berlin.
-One of her pupils was Margarete Matzenauer.
+One of her pupils was Margaret Matzenauer.

 Mielke died in Berlin on 15 November 1907 at the age of 51.
 The cause of death was heart disease.